desjare/mtsmerge/README.md

 mtsmerge.py utility script

-This script is used to convert Mediasonic HW130STB mts files to mp4.
-It requires ffmpeg.
-It simply merge file sequences (mts, mts1, mts2, mts3) of files having the same file name.
+This script is used to convert Mediasonic HW130STB mts files to mp4. mts stands for MPEG Transport Stream.
+An MTS file is a video saved in the Advanced Video Coding High Definition (AVCHD) format.

+The script simply merge file sequences (mts, mts1, mts2, mts3) of files having the same file name.
 Then, it convert it to mp4.
+It does it all using [ffmpeg](https://ffmpeg.org/)

 For example, if you have a folder with: